Petronas says taking steps to protect global assets after seizure of Luxembourg units

 KUALA LUMPUR, July 18 (Reuters) - Malaysia's state energy firm Petronas said it was taking steps to protect the legal position of all its global assets after two Luxembourg-based subsidiaries were served with a seizure notice last week over a dispute with the heirs of a late sultan.

-The seizure follows a French arbitration court ruling in February ordering Malaysia to pay $14.9 billion to the heirs of the last sultan of Sulu, to honour a deal he signed with a British trading company over the use of his territory, now known as the Malaysian state of Sabah.
+The latest move by their sultan's heirs follows a French arbitration court ruling in February that ordered Malaysia to pay $14.9 billion to the heirs to honour a deal he signed with a British trading company in 1878 over the use of his territory, now known as the Malaysian state of Sabah.

+Malaysia took over the arrangement after independence from Britain, annually paying a token sum to the heirs.
+But the payments were stopped in 2013, with Malaysia arguing that no one else had a right over the oil-rich state, which was part of its territory.

+A French appeals court ordered a stay on the case on Tuesday.
+But lawyers for the heirs say the award remains enforceable outside France, under a U.N. treaty on arbitration recognised in 170 countries.

 ((ananthalakshmi.as@thomsonreuters.com; Twitter: @AnanthalakshmiA;))